Namebini-giizis (Suckerfish Moon)/Makwa-giizis (Bear Moon), February 12, 2024

 NOTES:

-*Etymology deals with the origin of words and the historical development of their meaning.
-(Lexical) semantics focuses on analyzing meanings of words and relations between them.
+*Etymology explores the origins of words and the evolution of their meanings over time.
+(Lexical) semantics is concerned with examining word meanings and the relationships between them.

 Comments